ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 <img src="../../img/create_new_space.png" class="image-box big-img"/>

-And write a space name with short description.
+Give your space a short description.

 **External Repositories** are spaces where the contents of the space are synchronized from external storages or repositories.
-These notebooks are read-only and cannot be executed.
-ZEPL supports synchronization from AWS S3, Github and Apache Zeppelin.
+The sync-ed notebooks are read-only and cannot be run/executed in ZEPL (To run these notebooks in ZEPL, you can clone the notebooks, edit, and run in ZEPL).
+ZEPL supports synchronization from AWS S3, Github, and Apache Zeppelin.
 For more information, please use the following link.

   * [How to connect to Apache Zeppelin](../zeppelin_integration)
   * [How to connect to Github](../github_integration)